Accreditations

 Software and Application Security

 LO1.
-Know and to understand the problems of software and application security
+Know and understand software and application security problems

 LO2.
-To know and to understand the main risks and challenges of Web and Mobile application security
+Know and understand the main security risks and challenges for web and mobile applications

 LO3.
-Know and apply methodologies and principles for secure software design and development
+Know and apply methodologies to the principles of secure software design and development

 LO4.
-Know techniques to perform software and application exploitation
+Know techniques for exploiting software and applications

 LO5.
-Design mitigation measures in software and applications to avoid security vulnerabilities
+Design mitigation measures for software and applications to avoid security vulnerabilities

-SC1.
-Security problems in applications and software: memory exploitation, concurrence conditions, output generation, side channels, among others.
+CP1.
+Security problems in applications and software: memory exploitation, concurrency conditions, output generation, side channels, among others.

-SC2.
-Detection of software vulnerabilities and mitigation of their exploitation
+CP2.
+Detecting software vulnerabilities and mitigating their exploitation

-SC5.
-Main vulnerabilities exploited in web applications, mobile, web services and APIs
+CP5.
+Main vulnerabilities exploited in web and mobile applications, web services and APIs

-SC6.
-Cybersecurity and data protection controls that should be implemented in web applications, mobile, web services and APIs
+CP6.
+Cybersecurity and data protection controls that should be implemented in web, mobile, web services and API applications

-SC7.
-Exploitation of vulnerabilities in web applications, mobile and web services
+CP7.
+Exploitation of vulnerabilities in web, mobile and web services applications

 Title: Zalewski M. (2012).
 The tangled web: A guide to securing modern web applications.
 No Starch Press.
 ISBN: 1-59327-388-6.